Rams–Seahawks rivalry: 2017–2020: Sean McVay era begins in L.A.

-The 2020 season started off with the Rams winning the first of the two matchups that year at home in a hard-fought week 10 defeat of the Seahawks 23-16.
-Seattle entered the matchup 6-2, Los Angeles entered at 5-3.
+The 2020 season started off with the Rams winning the first of the two matchups that year at home in a hard-fought week 10 defeat of the Seahawks 23–16.
+Seattle entered the matchup 6–2, Los Angeles entered at 5–3.
 The Rams got to an early lead as Wilson threw two interceptions while Alex Collins gave the Seahawks their only touchdown of the game.
 However, the second matchup ignited tensions between the two clubs.
 Seattle was a game ahead of the Rams in the hunt for the division lead as the Rams had lost two critical upsets to the New York Jets and the San Francisco 49ers.
 The Rams struggled offensively through the entire game as Jared Goff struggled and threw no touchdowns and a critical interception as they lost, 20–9.
 Seahawks safety Jamal Adams celebrated during a press conference by lighting a cigar and taunting various people on the Rams and declaring "it feels good don’t it Rams?" to the cameras.
-The Seahawks went on to win the NFC West with a record of 12–4; meanwhile, the Rams managed to clinch a wild card spot with a 10-6 record and the two teams were set to meet in the NFC Wild Card round in Seattle.
+The Seahawks went on to win the NFC West with a record of 12–4; meanwhile, the Rams managed to clinch a wild card spot with a 10–6 record and the two teams were set to meet in the NFC Wild Card round in Seattle.

 Leading up to that game, Seattle had not lost a home playoff game since losing to the Rams in 2004.
 The Rams had benched Goff prior to the game due to a fracture within his thumb and were forced to start backup quarterback John Wolford.
 In the first quarter, Jamal Adams landed an illegal low helmet-to-helmet hit on Wolford, knocking him out of the game.
 Goff was forced to play off the bench and led the Rams to a 30–20 victory over the Seahawks, ending their 10-game home playoff winning streak.
 Following the game, Rams cornerback Jalen Ramsey was seen on the field by cameras, celebrating and exclaiming the Seahawks should "they outta take their hat and their T-shirts down to Cabo for the rest of the off-season."
 Goff also voiced his initial satisfaction with the victory as he felt offended by Adams' cigar gesture.

-2021-present: Current decline of the Seahawks
+2021–2023: Rams win Super Bowl LVI

-During the offseason, the Seahawks sought to lure Rams tight end Gerald Everett in free agency, in addition to their hiring of Rams passing game coordinator Shane Waldron as their offensive coordinator.
+During the offseason, the Seahawks acquired former Rams tight end Gerald Everett in free agency and hired former Rams passing game coordinator Shane Waldron as their offensive coordinator.
 Meanwhile, the Rams traded Goff and several draft picks to the Detroit Lions in exchange for quarterback Matthew Stafford.